bskinn/pent/doc/source/tutorial/defs/tokens.rst

 The 'literal' token accepts both the
 :ref:`capture flag <tutorial-defs-tokens-captureflag>`
-and the :ref:`space-after modifier flags <tutorial-defs-tokens-spaceflags>`.
+and the :ref:`space-after <tutorial-defs-tokens-spaceflags>` modifier flags.

 .. _tutorial-defs-tokens-numbertoken: